-2020)
+2020

 (gross rounded amount - in euros) Amounts granted Amounts paid

-Aymeric Le Chatelier Chief Executive Officer from January 1st 2020 to June 30th 2020
+Aymeric Le Chatelier Chief Executive Officer from January 1 st 2020 to June 30 th 2020

 Base compensation 225,000 225,000

 Annual variable compensation - Annual performance 281,250

 Multi-annual variable compensation - -

 Exceptional compensation - -

 Special financial indemnity - -

 Compensation as a Director - -

 Benefits in kind - -

 Total 506,250 225,000

-(1) At its meeting of February 12, 2020, upon proposal of the Compensation Committee, the Board of Directors set the base compensation of the interim Chief Executive Officer at a gross annual amount of 450,000 euros pro rata of the interim.
+(1) At its meeting of February 12, 2020, upon proposal of the Compensation Committee, the Board of Directors set the base compensation of the interim Chief Executive Officer at a gross annual amount of €450,000 pro rata of the interim.

 (2) At its meeting of February 12, 2020, upon proposal of the Compensation Committee, the Board of Directors set the target annual variable compensation at a gross amount of €450,000, corresponding to 100% of the objectives achieved, which may vary within a range of 0 to 200%, i.e. from €0 to €900,000.
-At its meeting of February 10, 2021, upon proposal of the Compensation Committee and in view of the achievement of the criteria it had established, the Board of Directors set the amount of the interim Chief Executive Officer's variable compensation will be paid following approval by the Shareholders' Meeting to be held in 2021 of the compensation paid to the interim Chief Executive Officer during or awarded in respect of the previous year.
+At its meeting of February 10, 2021, upon proposal of the Compensation Committee and in view of the achievement of the criteria it had established, the Board of Directors set the amount of the interim Chief Executive Officer's variable compensation for financial year 2020 at €281,250.
+This variable compensation will be paid following approval by the Shareholders' Meeting to be held in 2021 of the compensation paid to the interim Chief Executive Officer during or awarded in respect of the previous year.
 The performance criteria are presented in paragraph B below.